sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/22-concurrency/strategies.hs"}
 ~~~~

-This pattern occurs so frequently the combinator ``using``  can be used to write it equivelantly in operator-like form that may be more visually appealing to some.
+This pattern occurs so frequently the combinator ``using``  can be used to write it equivalently in operator-like form that may be more visually appealing to some.

 ```haskell